 Emacs Projectile in a Monorepo

-In monorepos, Projectile determines the project root to be the monorepo, not the subproject that you're in.
+In a monorepo, Projectile determines the project root to be the monorepo, not the subproject that you're currently in.
 In this article I update Projectile to instead prioritize the most specific project it can find.

 Two Kinds of Monorepos